Ohio University Heritage College of Osteopathic Medicine

 - Supplemental application requirements:

 Minimum two letters of recommendation from natural science faculty who have taught the student, i.e., biology, chemistry, physics faculty or a pre-med committee letter.
-At least one essay is required on the supplemental application.
-Additional essays are required for those with a Dublin or Cleveland campus preference.
+There is one required essay and an additional, student selected essay on the supplemental application.
+Additional essays are also required for those with a Dublin or Cleveland campus preference and for those reapplying.

 - Fee waiver available: Yes